epage/rfcs/text/0000-global-features.md

 `workspace.set-globals` will only apply to a package if the value is valid within the schema for that package, otherwise the default will be used if any.
+When multiple values are valid, the first will be selected.
-Any unused `set-globals` will be an error.
+Any unused `set-globals` will be a warning.

 `cargo <cmd> --globals` (no argument) will report the globals available for being set within the current package along with their current value and valid values.